School Committee - February 08, 2024

 That's just ballpark.

-It's really helpful just to give us a sense of the scale.
+So we have a sense of it.
+Yeah, it's really helpful just to give us a sense of the scale.
+Yep.

-You know when you when you shared kind of the sharon's per pupil funding relative to to the state.
+The, the only other, it was more a note that I had.
+So I was, I was surprised, you know, when you, when you shared kind of the Sharon's per pupil funding relative to, to the state.

-In the state that spend more than Sharon so like just to put that in perspective of kind of where we are relative to the state, I was, I know I was surprised by that, so I just wanted to share for the committee members and anyone else listening.
+There are over 200 districts, kind of when you look at the DESE website in the state that spend more than Sharon.
+Um, so like just to, to put that in perspective of kind of where we are relative to, to the state.
+I was, I know I was surprised by that.
+So I just wanted to share, um, for the committee members and anyone else listening.

 Thanks, Adam.